ivancardozo11/staff-scheduling-system/README.md

 dotenv.config({ path: 'C:/your/path/staff-scheduling-system/.env' }); couse sometimes the library doenst
 work properly.

-3) npm install --> to install all packages in this project.
+3 ) npm install --> to install all packages in this project.

-4) npm run start:dev for development build the app and create dist/ where is the compiled code from typescript, and inserts the admin role and the user in the database.
+4 ) npm run start:dev for development build the app and create dist/ where is the compiled code from typescript, and inserts the admin role and the user in the database.

-5) npm start:prod  to consume the backend already compiled from typescript(this is the fastest backend, remember to run npm run build or run start:dev atleast once.).
+5 ) npm start:prod  to consume the backend already compiled from typescript(this is the fastest backend, remember to run npm run build or run start:dev atleast once.).

-6)use postman to consume the endpoints and routes.
+6 )use postman to consume the endpoints and routes.

 To know wich routes to consume check the routes in the routes folder.